heondo/didactic-telegram/README.md

 My dad got his accupuncture license this year and did a great at his school with the curriculum because of a memorization technique he implemented.
 He now teaches (remotely now) this technique to his students and believes a mobile application would be a great tool for aspiring accupuncturists.

+### Random Thoughts

+- Why is React so much more popular than Angular?
+- Elevation looks great

 ### Tools

 - React Native
-- React Native Firebase
+- Firebase
 - Redux Toolkit
-- Redux
+- Redux/Thunk
 - Styled Components

 ### Todos

-- Add loading message for different redux states
-- Get extra meridian points data
 - Refix settings page and figure out the sign out button positioning
-- Ask dad what details to show on the page
+- Add search bar to search (user notes, location, accupuncture point names)?
-- Figure out why loading large tab screens take so long and how to work around that
+- ~Figure out why loading large tab screens take so long and how to work around that (switch to swiper)~
+- ~Create information modal or drawer for each point (drawer instead)~
+- ~Add loading message for different redux states~
+- ~Add loading message for different redux states~
+- ~Add loading message for different redux states~
 - ~Add note feature for the points~
 - ~Limit file size for image upload~
 - ~Stop using the same image~